Skip to Content

 11. PROCEDURES FOR DISMISSAL OR OTHER APPROPRIATE DISCIPLINARY ACTIONS FOR NON-PERFORMANCE

-1. Any faculty member who has received three negative annual performance evaluations, the second and third of which must have been confirmed by the provost and VPAA in the manner specified within this policy, may be considered for dismissal or other appropriate disciplinary action.
-The decision to dismiss or discipline must be based on the standard of incompetency, neglect of duty, or other good cause as provided for in Education Code, Section 51.942 (see Appendix (C )(5)).
+1. Any faculty member who has received three negative annual performance evaluations, the second and third of which must have been confirmed by the provost in the manner specified within this policy, may be considered for dismissal or other appropriate disciplinary action.
+The decision to dismiss or discipline must be based on the standard of incompetency, neglect of duty, or other good cause as provided for in Education Code, Section 51.942 (see Appendix (C)(5)).
 Nothing herein shall preclude a “For Cause” termination (at any time in this process) under The Texas State University System (TSUS) Rules and Regulations.

 3. After considering the evidence, the personnel committee will vote by secret ballot.
-A recommendation of dismissal or other appropriate disciplinary action requires a two-thirds majority of all members of the departmental personnel committee, excluding the chair and the affected faculty member.
-The recorder for the departmental personnel committee will initiate and sign a dismissal form, which will include a record of the vote and a list of the faculty voting.
-If the chair agrees with the recommendation of the departmental personnel committee, he or she signs the recommendation and forwards the recommendation to the college dean within three class days after the vote.
+A recommendation of dismissal or other appropriate disciplinary action requires a two-thirds majority of all members of the academic unit personnel committee, excluding the chair/school director and the affected faculty member.
+The recorder for the academic unit personnel committee will initiate and sign a dismissal form, which will include a record of the vote and a list of the faculty voting.
+If the chair/school director agrees with the recommendation of the academic unit personnel committee, the chair/school director will sign the recommendation and forward the recommendation to the college dean within three business days after the vote.
+If the chair disagrees with the department’s recommendation, the faculty member will remain under a development plan for an additional year.

 4. In the event of a conflict between this policy and TSUS Rules and Regulations, the latter shall govern; in the event of a conflict between this policy, TSUS Rules and Regulations, and Education Code, Section 51.942, the latter shall govern.

-1. Calendar for dismissal or other appropriate disciplinary action for non-performance:
+2. Calendar for dismissal or other appropriate disciplinary action for non-performance:

-Early May Provost and VPAA notifies the affected faculty member, the dean, the department chair, and the Faculty Senate of his or her decision within ten class days after the provost and VPAA receives dean’s recommendation.
+Early MayProvost notifies the affected faculty member, the dean, the department chair/school director, and the chair of Faculty Senate of the decision within 10 business days after the provost receives dean’s recommendation.

-Mid-May Chair convenes department personnel committee to consider dismissal or discipline within six class days after receiving the provost and VPAA’s decision regarding performance.
+Mid-MayChair/school director convenes department personnel committee to consider dismissal or discipline within six business days after receiving the provost’s decision regarding performance.

-Mid-May Chair sends departmental recommendation and tracking form to college dean within three class days after departmental personnel committee meeting.
+Mid-MayChair/school director sends academic unit recommendation and tracking form to college dean within three business days after academic unit personnel committee meeting.

-Mid-May Dean sends recommendation to consider dismissal or discipline to provost and VPAA within three class days after receiving departmental recommendation.
+Mid-MayDean sends recommendation to consider dismissal or discipline to provost within three business days after receiving academic unit recommendation.

-Late-May Provost and VPAA sends notification of decision to faculty member, dean, department chair, and Faculty Senate (by May 31).
+Late-MayProvost sends notification of decision to faculty member, dean, department chair/school director, and chair of Faculty Senate (by May 31).

 * The dates for completion of the various steps of the post-tenure review process are designed to indicate a suggested pace to ensure completion of the process by the end of the spring semester.

-13. REVIEWER OF THIS PPS
+12. REVIEWER OF THIS PPS

 1. Reviewer of this PPS includes the following:

-Provost and Vice President for Academic Affairs September 1 E5Y
+Provost and Executive Vice President for Academic AffairsSeptember 1 E5Y

-14. CERTIFICATION STATEMENT
+13. CERTIFICATION STATEMENT

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.